Syncfusion AI Assistant

 • When working with remote data, it is impossible to add a new row between the existing rows.

-In a Syncfusion grid, you can show or hide a particular row based on some external action, such as a checkbox click.This can be useful in scenarios where you want to hide certain rows from the grid temporarily, without removing them from the underlying data source.
-This can be achieved by using the getRowByIndex and getRowsObject methods of the grid along with the change event of the checkbox
+In the Grid, rows can be shown or hidden based on some external action, such as a checkbox click.
+This can be useful in scenarios where certain rows should be hidden from the grid temporarily without removing them from the underlying data source.
+This can be achieved by using the getRowByIndex and getRowsObject methods of the grid along with the change event of the checkbox.

-In the following example, the onCheckBoxChange method is used to check whether the checkbox is checked or not.
+In the following example, the “onCheckBoxChange” method checks whether the checkbox is checked or not.
 If it is checked, the method iterates through all the rows in the grid using the getRowsObject method.
-For each row, it checks whether the value in the CustomerID column is equal to “VINET”.
+For each row, it checks whether the value in the “CustomerID” column is equal to “VINET”.
 If it is, the index of that row is obtained using the getRowByIndex method and hidden by setting its display style to “none”.
-The index of the hidden row is also added to an array called hiddenRows.
+The index of the hidden row is also added to an array called “hiddenRows”.

-If the checkbox is unchecked, the method iterates through the hiddenRows array and shows each row by setting its display style to an empty string.
-The hiddenRows array is also cleared.
+If the checkbox is unchecked, the method iterates through the “hiddenRows” array and shows each row by setting its display style to an empty string.
+The “hiddenRows” array is also cleared.

 import { NgModule } from '@angular/core'